Firearm Prohibitions for Domestic Violence Misdemeanors

-State law specifies that “convicted of a disqualifying crime” includes: (i) a case in which a person received probation before judgment for a crime of violence; and (ii) a case in which a person received probation before judgment in a “domestically related crime,” but does NOT include a case in which a person received a probation before judgment for assault in the second degree, unless it was domestically related, or that was expunged under a certain section of Maryland law.3
+State law also specifies that the term “convicted of a disqualifying crime” includes: (i) a case in which a person received probation before judgment for a crime of violence; and (ii) a case in which a person received probation before judgment in a “domestically related crime,” but does NOT include a case in which a person received a probation before judgment for assault in the second degree, unless it was domestically related, or that was expunged under a certain section of Maryland law.4

-Federal law also prohibits the purchase and possession of firearms and ammunition by certain domestic violence misdemeanants.
+Federal law also prohibits the purchase and possession of firearms and ammunition by people convicted of certain domestic violence misdemeanor offenses.

 Firearm Prohibitions for Domestic Violence Restraining/Protective Orders

-In Maryland, persons named as a respondent against whom a “non ex parte civil protective order” has been issued are prohibited from possessing a handgun or assault weapon.5 Moreover, no person may sell, rent or transfer a handgun or assault weapon to a person who is subject to a current “non ex parte civil protective order” issued pursuant to Md.
+In Maryland, people who are subject to a “non ex parte civil protective order” are prohibited from possessing a handgun or assault weapon.5 Moreover, state law prohibits people from selling, renting, or transferring a handgun or assault weapon to a person who is subject to a current “non ex parte civil protective order” issued pursuant to Md.
 Code Ann., Fam.
-Law § 4-506.6 Federal law also prohibits the purchase and possession of firearms and ammunition by certain domestic violence protective order defendants.
+Law § 4-506.6 Federal law also prohibits the purchase and possession of firearms and ammunition by people subject to certain domestic violence-related protective orders.

 - A person related to the respondent by blood, marriage, or adoption;